The role of the Principal Certifier

 There are certain inspections throughout the course of construction that Council needs to carry out.
 Council will notify you of these (check your construction certificate).

 For Council inspections of works, you or your builder will need to call Council's Customer Service Centre on 9725 0222 to arrange an inspection, at least 24 hours before the inspection.
-Or alternatively you can request an inspection online.

 If works are not ready for inspection, you are encouraged cancel or postpone the inspection, as incomplete works may require a re-inspection and additional fee.